DevangPatwardhan/GPS-Denied-Navigation/README.md

 ---

-## Background Theory
+## Motivation

-**Visual-Inertial Odometry (VIO)** combines camera measurements with inertial sensors (IMU) to estimate the position and orientation of a vehicle in 3D space.
-This is crucial in environments where GPS is unavailable or unreliable, such as indoors, urban canyons, or under dense foliage.

-**VINS-Mono** is a widely used VIO framework that fuses monocular camera images with IMU data to estimate state with high accuracy.
-The `vins_px4_bridge` in this repository converts VINS outputs into PX4-compatible messages, enabling integration with autopilot systems for autonomous navigation.
+GPS signals are not always reliable, especially indoors, in tunnels, dense urban areas, or environments where signals can be blocked or jammed.
+Autonomous systems like drones and robots must still navigate accurately in such conditions.
+GPS denied navigation enables these systems to estimate their position and orientation using cameras, IMUs, and other onboard sensors, ensuring safe and reliable operation even when GPS is unavailable.
+This capability is essential for applications such as search and rescue, industrial inspections, and autonomous delivery in challenging environments.

 ---

-## Features / What’s New
+## Features

-- ROS2 port of VINS-Mono
+- ROS2 port of VINS-Mono: Real-time monocular visual-inertial odometry for UAVs and robots, fully compatible with ROS2.
-- PX4-compatible odometry bridge (`vins_px4_bridge`)
+- PX4-compatible odometry bridge (`vins_px4_bridge`): Converts VINS odometry to PX4 format for navigation and autonomous flight.
-- Real-time visualization via `pose_graph`
-- Parameterizable launch configurations
-- Example Euroc dataset configuration included
-- Support for drift monitoring using `drift_monitor`
+- Drift monitoring (`drift_monitor`): Tracks odometry drift and alerts when positional deviation exceeds a configurable threshold.

 ---